jonTrent/PatienceDiff/README.md

 In terms of complexity, once the A and B Maps are in hand, the uniqueCommon function simply walks the A Map seeking presumably via hash the B Map value, and therefore is also O(N) in a worse case situation in which arrays A and B completely match with unique lines.

 ### longestCommonSubsequence(abMap) returns Array
-The longestCommonSubsequence algorithm is best described by the "Alfedenzo" artilce at https://alfedenzo.livejournal.com/170301.html.
+The longestCommonSubsequence algorithm is best described by the "Alfedenzo" article at https://alfedenzo.livejournal.com/170301.html.
 Suffice to say, it walks the result of uniqueCommon to build a jagged array, and then walks this jagged array backwards to find the longest common subsequence.
 Since the jagged array is walked backwards, it is reversed and then returned.

 In terms of complexity, again this is O(N) worse case, as the three (3) steps are all single pass linear in nature: 1) building the jagged array, 2) walking the jagged array backwards, and 3) reversing the result before returning.